 It can be useful to do this exercise with two views open.
 You can have students choose Window > Arrange > New Window to open a second window for the image.
 Leave the first window as-is, and use the second window for Proof Setup.
-This way, it's possible to compare the images before and after you change the settings.
+This way, you can see the full range of image colors that your monitor can display in one window, and compare it to the soft-proofed output simulation in the second window.